Somerset Circle

 The aptly named Somerset Circle is an 88-mile, mostly traffic-free circuit linking Bristol, Bath, the Mendip Hills, the Somerset Levels and the coast.
 Over two-thirds (about 50 miles) of this potential route has already been completed and includes the Strawberry Line, Colliers Way, the Two Tunnels Greenway, the Bristol & Bath Railway Path, and the River Avon Trail.

-Yatton railway station is shown as the start and end point, but you can start at any point on the route.
+Bristol Temple Meads train station is shown as the start and end point, but you can start at any point on the route.

 Komoot Cyclist’s Navigation Map